opsmop/opsmop/docs/source/faq.rst

 How Do I Do (Complicated Thing Without A Module)
 ------------------------------------------------

-There really needs to be a Script module feature to make this easier soon, but if you don't feel like writing a type & provider, OpsMop can always push a script::
+There really needs to be a Script module feature to make this easier very soon, but if you don't feel like writing a type & provider, OpsMop can always push a script::

     File(name="/opt/opsmop/", directory=True),
     File(name="/opt/opsmop/setup.sh", from_file="files/setup.sh"),
-    Script("bash /opt/opsmop/setup.sh")
+    Shell("bash /opt/opsmop/setup.sh")

 Just return 0 on success and non-zero on failure.